-thereby enforcing both budget balance and alignment with the manifold.
-The allocation $w^{\text{man}}_\tau$ fixes direction but not amplitude.
-To calibrate the scale, a one-dimensional HJB control is solved on the recent portfolio path,
+ensuring both budget balance and alignment with the driver manifold.
+The allocation $\boldsymbol\theta_\tau^{\mathrm{man}}$ determines the exposure direction but not its scale.
+To calibrate the scale, a one--dimensional HJB control problem is solved on the recent portfolio path,